 The skater dress has a fitted bodice and a very full circular skirt.
 It is a short style based on the designs used for ice skating.
 This dress is considered to be a fit and flare type of dress.

 The smock dress is a loose-fitting, comfortable dress.
-Often the dress part falls from a yolk.
+Often the dress part falls from a yoke.
 It may have short or long sleeves.

 Strapless, as the name suggests, has no straps.
 The dress fits snugly around the bust with elastic or some form of boning to give support.
 The strapless dress is a great summery look or a very elegant evening dress.